A powerful palomino horse gallops in a red lava field

 ).

 The Icelandic horse is an extremely versatile breed.
-These strong, intelligent and smooth horses are successful in endurance racing and are also well-suited for therapeutic riding.
+These strong, intelligent and smooth horses are successful in many disciplines and can do well in endurance racing, carriage pulling and a great for therapeutic riding.
 Some are excellent jumpers and many are trained to quite a high level in dressage.
-Carriage pulling, polo and barrel racing are also activities where the horses of Iceland do well.

 Today, the most common use for the Icelandic horse is as a general riding horse.
-A horse that the whole family can enjoy as a trustworthy and loved companion, while also being able to ride it on long or short rides through the woods of Germany, along the beaches of Denmark or in the mountains of Iceland.
+A horse that the whole family can enjoy as a trustworthy and loved companion: a horse that will take you on long and short rides through the woods of Germany, along the beaches of Denmark or in the highlands of Iceland.

-Photo: Caroline Giese
+Photo: Carolin Giese

 It can surely be said that the horses of Iceland are the best ambassadors for the little island in the north.
 They represent the country and culture well and encourage their human friends to visit Iceland at least once, if not regularly.